 I will not overstate the obvious: do be sure to complete all the demographic questions: i.e. name, address, birth date, height, weight, etc. Most people get that right and of course whether or not you are male of female will hardly cost you your claim!
 It’s not until we get down to the important stuff that things can get hairy.
 Eighth line down is where the important and critical information starts.

-- Last Day of Work After Injury or Occupational Disease – most likely the day you were injured!
+Last Day of Work After Injury or Occupational Disease

 The bottom half of the form is filled out by the doctor.
 If you are wise, you will review this before you leave the hospital or facility.
 Many doctors are in a hurry and make mistakes on the form.
 You didn’t want to be here in the first place, the last thing you want to do is come back, so make sure that the doctor has filled out ALL the boxes.